saud-aslam/Java-Applications/README.md

 <p>This Application allows user to Post, Delete and show Tweets through command line.</p>

 <h2 id="setup">Initial Setup</h2>
 After creating an application on Twitter Developer account, get access to keys and tokens.
-Setup those tokens and keys in your local machine environment variables.
+Setup those tokens and keys in your local machine's environment variables.
 For example:
 <pre><code>
 #put the following env var in ~/.bash_profile
 export consumerKey=